AdobeDocs/experience-manager-65.en/help/sites-administering/tc-prep.md

              |- zh
 ```

 Each language branch of a site is called a language copy.
 The root page of a language copy, known as the language root, identifies the language of the content in the language copy.
 For example, `/content/geometrixx/fr` is the language root for the French language copy.
-Language copies must use a [correctly-configured language root](/help/sites-administering/tc-prep.md#creating-a-language-root) so that the correct language is targeted when translations of a source site are performed.
+Language copies must use a [correctly configured language root](/help/sites-administering/tc-prep.md#creating-a-language-root) so that the correct language is targeted when translations of a source site are performed.

 The language copy for which you originally author site content is the language master.
 The language master is the source that is translated into other languages.